Ryan-Gamin/ElegantFin-tweaks/README.md

+#### THIS IS A TWEAK, AJUSTING ORIGINAL FEATURES.
+THIS IS NOT THE ORIGINAL MASTERPIECE
 # ElegantFin Theme
 This is a Jellyfin theme inspired from JellySeerr to improve the overall look and experience with various fixes to the UI and behaviour.